 some luck the contents of that little egg will develop into a bird that will fly away in

-five weeks or so!
+five weeks or so.

 "program" the building of an organism, an embryonic bird.
-Chemical and physical
+Chemical and

-bird we will see at hatching.
+the partially grown bird we will see at hatching.

 - Most modern-day birds have just one ovary and one oviduct, and lay only one